jschicht/PowerMft/readme.txt

 PowerMft.exe /Target:D:4 /ADExistingAttrName:$REPARSE_POINT /ADAttrName:$CHKDSK_UNHAPPY
 (Access the Attribute Definition Table in $AttrDef and change the name of $REPARSE_POINT to $CHKDSK_UNHAPPY)

-PowerMft.exe /Target:D:4 /ADAttrName:$CHKDSK_UNHAPPY /ADAttrCode:272 /ADDisplayRule:0 /ADCollationRule:0 /ADFlags:128 /ADMinLength:0 /ADMaxLength:16384
+PowerMft.exe /Target:D:4 /ADAttrName:$CHKDSK_UNHAPPY /ADAttrCode:4096 /ADDisplayRule:0 /ADCollationRule:0 /ADFlags:128 /ADMinLength:0 /ADMaxLength:16384
-(Access the Attribute Definition Table in $AttrDef and create the new attribute $CHKDSK_UNHAPPY)
+(Access the Attribute Definition Table in $AttrDef and create the new attribute $CHKDSK_UNHAPPY with attribute code $FIRST_USER_DEFINED_ATTRIBUTE)

+PowerMft.exe /Target:D:\test.txt /OIGUIDBirthDomainID:{00112233-4455-6677-8899-AABBCCDDEEFF}
+(Set the GUID BirthDomainID of D:\test.txt to {00112233-4455-6677-8899-AABBCCDDEEFF} in $OBJECT_ID attribute and the $O index in $ObjId)

+PowerMft.exe /Target:D:\something /RPSubstituteName:"\??\D:\whatever" /RPPrintName:"D:\whatever"
+(Set the SubstituteName and PrintName in $REPARSE_POINT attribute for D:\something.
+Name lengths must currently be of same size as original.)

+PowerMft.exe /Target:D:\something /HdrSequenceNo:6 /RPPrintName:0x443A5C7768617465766572
+(Set sequence number in header to 6 and the PrintName defined in hex in $REPARSE_POINT attribute for D:\something.
+Name lengths must currently be of same size as original.
+Will also update $R index in $Reparse.)